 Podcast: Spanish Obsessed - Great podcast from basic levels to more advanced.
 Listen while doing other things!

 NCLR National Council of La Raza

 Real Academia Española - great place for grammar questions

 Grading Information for Spanish ClassesAbsences: Go to Google Classroom to find out what you missed!Grades: Daily class and home practice will be recorded as noncount in the grade book; however, it is essential for your success on test, quizzes, projects and presentations and your semester finals.25% Language25% Reading25% Speaking and Listening skills25% WritingDepartment PoliciesGuardians and administration staff will be notified when students engage in academic dishonesty.
 This includes but is not limited to having a cell phone visible, smart watch on, earbuds in, talking during an exam, looking at another student's work, or notes written on paper or self, etc. and submitting unauthentic work.
 If a student engages in academic dishonesty, they will earn a zero on the assessment and not be allowed a retake.Presentations: 15% deducted if late / 10% if presented outside of class time

 Re-assessments may be offered for part of an assessment or all of it, or in a different format, as determined by the teacher.

-When re-assessments are offered, all students may be re-assessed, regardless of grade on original assessment, if they meet the following requirements:
+When re-assessments are offered, all students may be re-assessed, regardless of grade in the original assessment, if they meet the following requirements:

-Complete all assigned homework & classwork (formative assessment)
+Complete all assigned class & home practice (formative assessment)

-Complete re-teaching/re-learning activities, as determined by the teacher.
+Complete re-learning activities, as determined by the teacher.